cwilso/webkitAudioContext-MonkeyPatch/README.md

 the unprefixed "AudioContext" implemented.
 If unprefixed AudioContext is supported, but the deprecated method names are already implemented, this library will have created a few shim functions on create* methods, but will not damage or override anything else.
+It also will not take effect if webkitAudioContext is implemented.

 Ideally, the use of this library will go to zero - it is only intended as a way to quickly get script written to the old Web Audio methods to work